 What’s a young married couple, just starting their lives together, struggling financially, and repeatedly arguing to do?
 Have a baby, of course.

-I was awakened by our alarm clock radio playing Honey by Bobby Goldsboro.
-It happened to be Marty’s favorite song.
-I quietly eased out of bed and was in the bathroom shaving when Marty pounded on the door.
 Her morning sickness had begun.
 There was no time to comfort or contemplate.
-I had to make formation at the Post in half-an-hour.
-I left her in our 400 sq. ft. apartment throwing-up.
+I had to make the formation at Ft.
+MacArthur in half an hour.
+I left her in our 400 sq. ft. apartment, throwing up.
 Marty was 19 and away from home for the first time, 2,623 miles apart to be exact.

-My peers on the post thought I was a total idiot, called me a lifer (pejorative term) ridiculed me even after our top Sergeant told them to knock it off.
+My peers on the post thought I was a total idiot, called me a lifer (pejorative term), and ridiculed me even after our top Sergeant told them to knock it off.
 “Swan, I never saw you as being that stupid,” was one of the milder comments.
 But none had a wife pregnant with twins!

-We made arrangements with the company, that financed Marty’s Mustang, for an uncontested repossession.
-Then with some of the reenlistment money, we bought a slightly used pale blue ’68 Chevy Impala, 4 door.
+We made arrangements with the company that financed Marty’s Mustang for an uncontested repossession.
+Then, with some of the reenlistment money, we bought a slightly used pale blue ’68 Chevy Impala, 4-door.

 November 28, 1968, Thanksgiving Day.
 Twelve hours of hard labor, seven minutes between baby one: Lisa (pseudonym), 6 lb 8 oz., and the breech birth of baby two: Laura (pseudonym), 7 lb 9 oz.
 Fraternal twin girls — squalling and screaming.
 Luckily for me, fathers-to-be weren’t allowed in the birthing room.
+Marty was in no mood for visitors, especially me.

 Family leave hadn’t been invented in 1968, so I took all the regular leave I had to assist in round-the-clock duty for the twins.
 Lisa and Laura overwhelmed Marty and me.
 With two babies, it was always somebody’s turn.